It was St. Patrick’s Day, 1999. Doesn’t that just sound like eons ago? And yet, I can remember it like it was yesterday.

 So, it’s my first day at this new job.
 And I found myself at lunch time watching the St. Patrick’s Day parade out the window of our high-rise building in downtown Kansas City.
 I will never, ever, ever forget how I felt that day.
 Everyone in my department had went out to lunch and because they were sweet….they had asked me to go.
 But I didn’t want to.
 These were all real life techie people who spoke a language that I just couldn’t even fake very well.
 I didn’t want to do lunch.
 I felt like I should have been happy, but I was miserable.
 I just watched the parade out the window and wondered what on earth had I gotten myself in to?
 I literally watched and cried and called my husband in tears.
 I thought perhaps I was just having “a moment”.
 But the truth was, I was 29 years old with a “great career” ahead of me and “a bright future” and I just could not convince my soul of it.
 I was in the wrong career and I knew it.

-Fast forward about a year and that “up and coming” company had massive layoffs that eliminated my position.
+Fast forward about a year and that “up and coming” company had massive layoffs which eliminated my position.

 And thank God.